Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Other planetary cases

 \subsection{Model validation and evaluation}

-As we did in \autoref{subsubsec:gdae_evaluation_denoising} and \autoref{fig:ae_pandexo_correction}, to validate the performance of the sub-Neptunes G-DAE, we first performed a simple visual inspection of reconstructed spectra at different composition and contamination levels.
-Three examples of the results returned by the G-DAE trained in the sub-Neptunes dataset are shown in \autoref{fig:subneptune_reconstruction}.
+As we did in \autoref{subsubsec:gdae_evaluation_denoising} and \autoref{fig:ae_pandexo_correction}, to validate the performance of the sub-Neptune G-DAE, we first performed a simple visual inspection of reconstructed spectra at different composition and contamination levels.
+Three examples of the results returned by the G-DAE trained on the sub-Neptunes dataset are shown in \autoref{fig:subneptune_reconstruction}.

-A simple visual inspection, confirmed by the value of the $\chi_r$ statistics, shows that the G-DAE is very successful at cleaning (top and bottom panels) and decontaminating (panel in the middle) sub-Neptune transmission spectra.
-This confirms that the power of G-DAE is not constrained to the particular chemical composition, size, or stellar type we tested in our first numerical experiments.
+A simple visual inspection, confirmed by the value of the $\chi^2_r$ statistic, shows that the G-DAE is very successful at decontaminating sub-Neptune transmission spectra.
+This confirms that the power of the G-DAE is not constrained to the particular chemical composition, size, or stellar type we tested in our first numerical experiments.

-A more in-depth, quantitative assessment of the algorithm's performance (model validation) on the test dataset yielded a validation MSE of 0.000534, an order of magnitude smaller than the corresponding metric in the terrestrial planet case (see \autoref{subsec:gdae_validation}).
+A more in-depth, quantitative assessment of the algorithm's performance (model validation) on the test dataset yielded a validation MSE of 0.000534, an order of magnitude smaller than the corresponding metric in the terrestrial planet case (see \autoref{subsec:gdae_training}).
 This is explained by the significantly higher S/N of the spectra for larger planets.
 On the other hand, the test coefficient of determination in this case is $R^2=0.975$, which again is significantly better (in the scale of this particular metric) with respect to our first numerical experiment.

-Lastly, we analysed the dependence of G-DAE performance on the number of transits (i.e., reducing the S/N).
-The results are presented, as we did in \autoref{subsec:gdae_quantitative_performance} and \autoref{fig:chi2_analysis} for the terrestrial planet case, in \autoref{fig:subneptune_chi2r}.
+Lastly, we analyzed the dependence of G-DAE performance on the number of transits (i.e., reducing the S/N).
+The results are presented, as we did in \autoref{subsec:gdae_quantitative_performance} and \autoref{fig:chi2_analysis} for the terrestrial planet case, in \autoref{fig:subneptune_chi2r} in the case of a sub-Neptune.

-Independently of the fact that the conclusions in this case are very similar to the terrestrial planet G-DAE we discuss in \autoref{subsec:gdae_validation}, namely, that the autoencoders are highly effective across a large range of noise and contamination levels, the dependence of $\chi^2_r$ for the sub-Neptune G-DAE has striking similarities with the terrestrial planet one (see \autoref{fig:chi2_analysis}) confirming that the behavior of the autoencoders is mostly independent of atmospheric model parameters and even signal strength.
+Although the conclusions in this case are very similar to the terrestrial planet case discussed above, namely, that the autoencoders are highly effective across a large range of noise and contamination levels, the dependence of $\chi^2_r$ for the sub-Neptune G-DAE has striking similarities with the terrestrial planet one (see \autoref{fig:chi2_analysis}) confirming that the behavior of the autoencoders is mostly independent of atmospheric model parameters and even signal strength.